– How the Steering Setting Determines Wheel Rotations –

 - Draw the direction the wheel travels in the worksheet.

 - Repeat all the steps for 75, 50, 25, 0, -25, -50, -75, and -100.

-As you can see from the Recording Sheet above, students are measuring the rotation of the wheels, recording direction along with positive and negative numbers (spatial understanding of number), ordering fractions and whole numbers (extending understanding of fraction equivalence and ordering), representing data, and finding patterns and structures for interpretation.
+In this part, students measure the rotation of the wheels, record the direction along with positive and negative numbers (spatial understanding of number), order fractions and whole numbers (extend understanding of fraction equivalence and ordering), represent data, and find patterns and structures for interpretation.

 - Move Steering Main Page

-- Part 2 – Describing and Modeling the Robots’ Turns According to the Steering Setting
+- Part 2 – Mathematically Modeling the Robot’s Turns

 © 2020 Dr. Krista Francis & Stefan Rothschuh